Research and Literature

 Cranial Technologies initially began conducting research in the mid-1990s in response to the lack of significant research on the topic available at that time.
 Cranial Technologies’ research efforts increased when the DOC Band became the first cranial orthosis to undergo the FDA approval process.
 Since there weren’t any other FDA-cleared products on the market at that time, extensive research was needed to prove the necessity, safety and treatment outcomes of the DOC Band®.
 Many competitive cranial orthotic products on the market today are able to exist thanks to Cranial Technologies’ research efforts.

-A recent review of all published literature looks at the effectiveness of cranial helmets for treatment of moderate and severe plagiocephaly; see full article here.
+A recent study looks at the effectiveness of the DOC Band for treatment of moderate and severe brachycephaly; see full article here.

 A recent letter published in the AAP News, the official news magazine of the American Academy of Pediatrics, shares feedback on a recent European study.
 AAP News 2014;35;5